kaesaecracker/servicepoint-cli/README.md

 Commands:
   stdin   Pipe text to the display, example: `journalctl | servicepoint-cli stream stdin` screen  Stream the default source to the display.
-On Linux Wayland, this pops up a screen or window chooser, but it also may directly start streaming your main screen. help    Print this message or the help of the given subcommand(s)
+On Linux Wayland, this pops up a screen or window chooser, but it also may directly start streaming your main screen.
 ```

 #### Screen

 ```
+Stream the default source to the display.
+On Linux Wayland, this pops up a screen or window chooser, but it also may directly start streaming your main screen.

 Usage: servicepoint-cli stream screen [OPTIONS]

 Options:
-  -n, --no-dither  Disable dithering
-  -p, --pointer    Show mouse pointer in video feed -h, --help       Print help
+  -p, --pointer    Show mouse pointer in video feed
+      --no-hist    Disable histogram correction
+      --no-blur    Disable blur
+      --no-sharp   Disable sharpening
+      --no-dither  Disable dithering.
+Brightness will be adjusted so that around half of the pixels are on.
 ```

 #### Stdin

 ```
+Pipe text to the display, example: `journalctl | servicepoint-cli stream stdin`

 Usage: servicepoint-cli stream stdin [OPTIONS]

 Options:
-  -s, --slow
-  -h, --help  Print help
+  -s, --slow  Wait for a short amount of time before sending the next line
 ```

 ### Brightness

 ```
+Commands for manipulating the brightness

 Usage: servicepoint-cli brightness <COMMAND>

 Commands:
-  max   Reset brightness to the default (max) level [aliases: r, reset] set   Set one brightness for the whole screen [aliases: s] min   Set brightness to lowest possible level. help  Print this message or the help of the given subcommand(s)
+  max   Reset brightness to the default (max) level [aliases: r, reset] set   Set one brightness for the whole screen [aliases: s] min   Set brightness to lowest possible level.
 ```

 ### Pixels

 ```
+Commands for manipulating pixels

 Usage: servicepoint-cli pixels <COMMAND>

 Commands:
-  off     Reset all pixels to the default (off) state [aliases: r, reset] invert  Invert the state of all pixels [aliases: i] on      Set all pixels to the on state help    Print this message or the help of the given subcommand(s)
+  off     Reset all pixels to the default (off) state [aliases: r, reset, clear] invert  Invert the state of all pixels [aliases: i] on      Set all pixels to the on state
 ```

 ## Contributing